US warns a famine in Sudan is on pace to be the deadliest in decades as the world looks elsewhere

 War in the northern African country erupted in April 2023 when two rival generals, both with international backers, suddenly opened a deadly battle for control of Sudan’s capital, sidelining an existing civilian transitional government that Sudanese had hoped would bring stability to the country.
 On one side, the Rapid Support Forces, or RSF, grew out of the Janjaweed militias notorious for their mass attacks, rape and forced displacement of civilians in Darfur in 2003.

-As most of the world paid attention to conflicts in Ukraine and Gaza and the larger Middle East, the Sudanese war quickly grew into the world’s largest humanitarian crisis, with 11 million displaced.
-Unlike the earlier war, acute hunger is almost countrywide.
+As most of the world paid attention to conflicts in Ukraine and Gaza and the larger Middle East, the Sudanese war quickly grew into the world’s largest humanitarian crisis.
+The United Nations said last month that 10.7 million people were displaced because of the conflict.
+Unlike the earlier war, much of the country is dealing with acute hunger.

 Aid workers were last able to get humanitarian relief to the trapped civilians at the camps in Darfur in April.
 The RSF has the area under siege and is accused of attacking hospitals, camps and other civilian targets.